prasanna12510/gamesparks-docs/MARKDOWN/Tutorials/Game Engine Integrations/Unity Facebook SDK.md

 ![](img/UnityFB/25.png)

 This is a Facebook prompt, which is used for testing logins through the editor.
-This will not appear when the app is deployed to your device, but it does let you simulate a login from the editor while running the game off a desktop (remember that Facebook does not support desktop platforms).
-In order to login you'll need an access token.
+This will not appear when the app is deployed to your device, but it does let you simulate a login from the editor while running the game off a desktop (remember that Facebook does not support desktop platforms):
+* In order to login you'll need an access token.

 *1.* Click on the *Find Access Token* button and you'll be brought to your Facebook developer profile and you'll be told you need to grant permissions to your app in order to get an access token: